abdulsuhail/web-test/README.md

           with_ngrok: true
 ```
 You can also pass the urls options to test urls other than the one passed using ngrok.
+Note : - Above is an example for building and running a react project, feel free to add commands required for you to build and start your project.